NickDeReus-ISU/DS-202-Final-Project/README.md

 CDC which contains weekly mortality data for a selection of 122 cities accessed here:
 <https://data.cdc.gov/dataset/Deaths-in-122-U-S-cities-1962-2016-122-Cities-Mort/mr8w-325u/about_data>
 .
-The second dataset contains daily weather summaries from weather stations from all over the US, the weather station which best represents a city from our mortality dataset has to be linked up with their city and the rest could be dropped.
+The second dataset, accessed here <https://www.ncdc.noaa.gov/cdo-web/search> contains daily weather summaries from weather stations from the NOAA, the weather station which best represents a city from our mortality dataset has to be linked up with their city and the rest could be dropped.